 - if the letter is addressed to someone else but has your address, this page explains what to do.
 (NB this is meant for when the letter clearly isn’t for you – not if it has your maiden name or the name is slightly mis-spelled);

-- if the debt appears to be old, possibly more than six years since you last made a payment to it, then you need to talk to a specialist debt advisor, not reply to the creditor.
-The time limit for recovering the debt may have run out, so you need to find out more about Statute-Barred Debt;
+- if the debt appears to be old, probably more than six years since you last made a payment to it, then you need to talk to a specialist debt advisor, not reply to the creditor.
+The time limit for recovering the debt may have run out, so you need to find out more about Statute-Barred Debt and talk to National Debtline;

 - the letter has no details about the debt at all Sometimes debt tracing firms send out very vague letter, just inviting you to get in contact.
 See Prime Location Services – contacting you about a debt for an example.
 In this case you could decide to just ignore it.
 But if letter continue to come, take action!